 I sometimes think back on the little “headache pillow” which first caught my eye during that luxury home tour so long ago.
 I’m sorry to report, that wasn’t the only time I’ve noticed such a hateful thing being used to accessorize an otherwise beautiful bed.
-In fact, I’ve seen so many “Not Tonight” pillows over the years that I’ve completely lost count.
-(There’s obviously a bigger market for needlepoint excuses than I realized.)
+In fact, I’ve seen so many needlepoint “Not Tonight” pillows over the years that I’ve completely lost count.
+(There’s obviously a bigger market for silk embroidered excuses than I realized.)

 Every time I spotted a new one, I felt an intense urge to showcase a drastically different “message” on my own bed.
 I admired the exquisite needlework, but wanted my pillow to say something along the lines of “Tonight and Every Night” or “I’m Ready When You Are” or maybe even “Bring It On.”

 Two things prevented my acting on this impulse.
 First was the knowledge that our parents, children, friends, and houseguests might consider it in poor taste for us to adorn our bed with such a straightforward reminder of why we share it.
 Second was the fact that, regardless how earnestly I searched, I could never find a store that even sold pillows with such sentiments stitched upon them.
 Go figure!

 Still, it was an idea that refused to die.
 Although I could sidestep the second issue by sewing the pillow myself, the first concern still presented a problem.
 How could I phrase what I wanted to say in a way that others wouldn’t find offensive or embarrassing?

 The solution came to me unexpectedly about twelve years ago when my husband and I were at a Sunday school class dinner.
 One of the other couples in attendance knew about the commitment Doug and I had made early in our marriage to always pray together before having sex, so when we tried to slip away from the party early, they couldn’t resist teasing us a bit.